sushilldhakal/Indrajeet/readme.txt

 **I don't offer support through the support forum.
 Use [GitHub](https://github.com/sushilldhakal/indrajeet) instead.**

 *Indrajeet* is a starter Material Design WordPress Theme based on the Bootstrap framework.
 Minimal and Clean WordPress Theme.
 Mobile-friendly (responsive), optimized for speed, and implements SEO (search engine optimization) best practices.
 The theme options are powered by Customizer.
 You can check out the demo at http:/sushill.com.np/indrajeet/ for a closer look.
+Indrajeet theme also has compatibality for Elementor Plugin, that adds ease to managing your pages and post with the help of drag and drop frontend builder.

 == Installation ==